alongolo/SWA-FP/README.md

 ## How to run:
 ### To run the SWA Tests -
 Run the test cases in the "main.py".
 The test cases calls the function "nested_cross_swa".
-To run the improved SWA implementation, change the parameter "swa_improved" in this function to "True".
+To run the improved SWA implementation, change the parameter "swa_improved" in this function to "True". <br/>
-WARNING: The tests could take a while to run.
+<b>WARNING</b>: The tests could take a while to run.

 ### To run the post-hoc tests:
 Simply run the "PostHocTest.py" file.